Walking in London: Greenway footpath

 running some 4.5 mi, with access points along its length.
 Walk 14 of the Capital Ring follows the Greenway for most of its distance.

-The Ridgeway
+Ridgeway

 A walking and cycle path has been created on the land above the Southern Outfall Sewer, from Plumstead railway station to Crossness Sewage Treatment works and the River Thames path, running some 3.5 miles, with access points along its length.

 Diana, Princess of Wales Memorial Walk

 The Diana, Princess of Wales Memorial Walk is a 7 mi circular walking trail in London, England, dedicated to the memory of Diana, Princess of Wales.
 It goes between Kensington Gardens, Green Park, Hyde Park and St James's Park in a figure-eight pattern, passing five sites that are associated with her life: Kensington Palace, Spencer House, Buckingham Palace, St. James's Palace, and Clarence House.
 It is marked with eighty-nine individual plaques and has been described as "one of the most magnificent urban parkland walks in the world."